Greasy pole: Indonesia

 In Indonesia, locally known as Panjat Pinang, is a popular game played to celebrate Independence Day.
-Communities around the country would organize the Panjat Pinang on the 17th of August which marks the independence day or a couple of days after, it is participated by the youth and adults of the community and is a fun occasion to watch.
-Organizers would put precious gifts on top of the pole (using the branch of the Areca tree) such as bicycles, sports equipment, fridges, and any kind of everyday home equipments.
-The pole would be greased usually using oil and participants would climb the pole in groups.
+Communities around the country organize the Panjat Pinang on or near 17 August, which marks Indonesia's independence day.
+Organizers put precious gifts on top of the pole (using the branch of the Areca tree) such as bicycles, sports equipment, fridges, and any kind of everyday home equipments.
+The pole is greased and participants climb the pole in groups.
 The game has been played since Dutch colonial rule in the 1700s.

 Malta

-The city of St. Julian's holds a yearly il-ġostra, the greasy pole game.
-Dating back to the Middle Ages, ġostra, which is derived from the Neapolitan cuccagna, is played in late-August during the Feast of St. Julian.
-For the greasy pole game, a 65 ft wooden beam is attached to a pier (it has been attached to boats in the past) at an angle and extended over the sea.
+The cities of St. Julian's and Msida hold a yearly il-ġostra, the greasy pole game.
+St. Julian's is in honor of St. Julian, while Msida's is in honor of St. Joseph.
+Dating back to the Middle Ages, ġostra, which is derived from the Neapolitan cuccagna or cockaigne, is played in late-August during the Feast of St. Julian.
+For this game, a 65 ft wooden beam is attached to a pier at an angle and extended over the sea.
 Flags are attached to the pole, which is then greased.
-The aim of the game is to run to the end of the pole and grab a flag.
+The aim of the game is to run to the end of the pole and grab one of three flags: a Belgian tricolor one, a yellow Vatican one, or a blue and white one dedicated to St. Mary.
+In the past, more towns held events like this, often attaching their pole to coal barges.